Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Data-generating Mechanisms}

 We initially simulate complete datasets using the model from the previous simulation study.
-We set the standard deviation of the measurement error $\sigma$ to 0.06 and the parameter $\omega$, which governs the variance of the random effects, to 1/2.
-Consequently, we consider four simulation settings, corresponding to average distances $AD$ of 0.1, 0.12, 0.13 and 0.14.
+We set the standard deviation of the measurement error $\sigma$ to 0.06.
+Consequently, we consider four simulation settings, corresponding to average distances $AD$ of 0.1, 0.11, 0.12 and 0.13.

-To mimic our motivating study, we consider two different causes of dropout attributed to recovery and death.
-These are represented using two survival models, one for time to recovery and another for time to death, which are combined into a competing risk model.
-To define the informative dropout, we associate risk of dropout for individual $i$ with $R_i = \sum_{t=t_1}^{t_7} \mu_{it}/7$, the mean of the expected trajectory of outcomes across times.
+To mimic our motivating study, we consider two distinct causes of dropout: recovery and death.
+These are represented by two survival models, one for time to recovery and another for time to death, which are then combined into a competing risk model.
+To define the informative dropout, we associate risk of dropout for individual $i$ with $R_i = \sum_{t=t_1}^{t_7} \mu_{it}/7$, the mean of its true trajectory of outcomes across all time points.

-We denote the time to recovery for subject $i$ as $T_i^r$ and the time to death as $T_i^d$.
-The submodels for time to recovery and time to death are:
+We denote time to recovery for subject $i$ as $T_i^r$ and time to death as $T_i^d$.
+The submodels for these times are:

-where $\text{Gamma}(k, \theta)$ is a Gamma distribution with shape parameter $k$, scale parameter $\theta$ and density function $[\Gamma(k)\theta^k]^{-1}t^{k-1}e^{-t/\theta}$.
-These submodels convey that individuals with lower values for $R_i$ experience faster recovery while individuals with higher values for $R_i$ die sooner.
+Here, $\text{Gamma}(k, \theta)$ is a Gamma distribution with shape parameter $k$, scale parameter $\theta$ and density function $[\Gamma(k)\theta^k]^{-1}t^{k-1}e^{-t/\theta}$.
+These submodels illustrate that individuals with lower $R_i$ values experience faster recovery, while those with higher $R_i$ values die sooner.
 For each subject $i$, we define the dropout time as $T_i = \min(T_i^r, T_i^d)$.
 Dropout occurred if $T_i \le t_7$.
-In this scenario, the last observed measurement time $D_i = \lceil T_i \rceil - 1 $, where $\lceil t \rceil$ denotes the ceiling function of $t$, and the type of dropout $\delta_i$ equals 1 if $T_i = T_i^r$ and 2 otherwise.
-If $T_i > t_7$, dropout did not occur during the observation period.
-In this case, $D_i = t_7$ and $\delta_i = 0$.
-In the simulation, the proportion of individuals who recover is 0.2780, 0.3496, 0.3933, and 0.4390, and the proportion of individuals who die is 0.3574, 0.3171, 0.3095, and 0.3028, corresponding to $AD$ of 0.1, 0.12, 0.13, and 0.14.
+In this scenario, the last observed measurement time is $D_i = \lceil T_i \rceil - 1 $, where $\lceil t \rceil$ denotes the ceiling function of $t$, and the type of dropout $\delta_i$ equals 1 if $T_i = T_i^r$ (recovery) and 2 otherwise (death).
+If $T_i > t_7$, dropout does not occur during the observation period, in which case $D_i = t_7$ and $\delta_i = 0$.
+In the simulation, the proportion of individuals who recover is 0.2780, 0.3496, 0.3933, and 0.4390, and the proportion of individuals who die is 0.3574, 0.3171, 0.3095, and 0.3028, corresponding to $AD$ values of 0.1, 0.11, 0.12, and 0.13.